HARRIS-COUSINS HOUSE BECOMES A LANDMARK

 Built in 1958 for Frank and Nora Harris, the Ranch Style home at 3535 E. 26th Ave.
-Pkwy. has been a landmark in Denver’s North City Park neighborhood in every sense but the official one.
-That is about to change.
-On April 21, the Landmark Preservation Commission unanimously recommended the Harris-Cousins House for designation, with a City Council hearing scheduled for June 1.
+Pkwy. has long been a landmark in Denver’s North City Park neighborhood in every sense but the official one.
+Now that has changed.
+On April 21, the Landmark Preservation Commission had unanimously recommended the Harris-Cousins House for designation, setting the stage for the Council’s vote.
 Historic Denver is proud to have supported this effort, connecting current owner Dr. Renee Cousins-King with historian Ron Sladek, who researched and wrote the application.

 The Harris and Cousins Families